celezant/Azure-Logicapp-Migrate-Extension/README.md

 3. Provide the necessary details as outlined in the table below.

 ## Extension Overview
-This extension automates and facilitates the migration of Logic Apps between different environments within Azure.
+This extension automates and facilitates the migration of Logic Apps Workflows between different environments within Azure.

 ## Task Usage
 Configure the task using the following options: